How Does the TikTok Algorithm Work?

 The TikTok Algorithm

-The reason so many users find themselves curious about the TikTok algorithm is because it’s fairly complex.
+The reason so many users find themselves curious about the TikTok algorithm is that it’s fairly complex.
 When you scroll through and like certain videos, you’ll find that TikTok curates a unique FYP with videos you enjoy.
-Tailoring your TikTok FYP is fairly easy—all it takes is a few strategic likes and comments.
-This is the reason why so many relatable videos on TikTok are peppered with comments like “wow, this really is the for YOU page, huh?”
+Tailoring your TikTok FYP and TikTok algo is fairly easy—all it takes is a few strategic likes and comments.
+This is the reason why so many relatable videos on TikTok are peppered with comments like “ wow, this really is the for YOU page, huh?”

 While creating a newsfeed that’s perfect for each individual user is pretty remarkable, it takes quite a bit of programming to achieve.
-The TikTok algorithm is influenced by three main factors:3
+TikTok’s algorithm is influenced by three main factors:3

 - Video information – Certain attributes of the videos you interact with will also influence your feed.
 This includes hashtags, audio clips, and keywords in captions.